neoaggelos/cluster-api-provider-lxc/docs/book/src/howto/machine-placement.md

 ## Configure cluster groups

-We want to deploy clusters with control plane machines running on the `cpu-xx` hypervisors, and worker machines running on the `gpu-xx` hypervisors.
+We want to deploy Kubernetes clusters with control plane machines running on the `cpu-xx` hypervisors, and worker machines running on the `gpu-xx` hypervisors.

 In order to do this, we can define two cluster groups, called `cpu-nodes` and `gpu-nodes` respectively: